yzaileen/blaseballplayercatalog/README.md

 batting stars are recorded as a number like 1 or 3.5

+modifications are listed like mod1; mod2; mod3; etc. If there are no modifications/items/armor then the value is just "none"

 aside from the stuff on the blaseball.com page, there's also a value that records the player's current position, which is either "batter/lineup" or "pitcher/rotation"